|

-Phu Kradeung is a sandstone plateau in Loei province.
+Phu Kradeung is a famous sandstone plateau in Loei province.
 Its steep gradients present a tough challenge for young and old.
 Once you are up there, you can hire tents and camping gear.
 There are eateries and washrooms and enough to keep you busy for a few days at least.
 Read my blog entry for a full description of the climb.
+To get to the base for an early start you need to book a stay nearby - there are several basic resorts to choose from.

 |